-The Companies Law also provides that, subject to certain exceptions, an acquisition of shares in an Israeli public company must be made by means of a "special" tender offer if as a result of the acquisition (1) the purchaser would become a holder of 25% or more of the voting rights in the company, unless there is already another holder of at least 25% or more of the voting rights in the company or (2) the purchaser would become a holder of 45% or more of the voting rights in the company, unless there is already a holder of more than 45% of the voting rights in the company.
-These requirements do not apply if, in general, the acquisition (1) was made in a private placement that received shareholders' approval, subject to certain conditions, (2) was from a holder of 25% or more of the voting rights in the company, or (3) was from a holder of more than 45% of the voting rights in the company, or (3) was from a holder of more than 45% of the voting rights in the company, or (3) was from a holder of more than 45% of the voting rights in the company, or (3) was from a holder of more than 45% of the voting rights in the company, or (3) was from a holder of more than 45% of the voting rights in the company, or (3) was from a holder of more than 45% of the voting rights.
-In general, a "special" tender offer must be extended to all shareholders.
-In general, a "special" tender offer may be consummated only if (1) at least 5% of the voting power attached to the company's outstanding shares will be acquired by the offeror and (2) the offer is accepted by a majority of the offeres who notified the company of their position in connection with such offer (excluding the offer).
-If a special tender offer, is accepted, then the purchaser or any person or entity controlling it or under common control with the purchaser or such controlling person or entity may not make a subsequent tender offer or the purchase of shares of the target company and may not enter into a merger with the target company for a period of one year from the da
+The Companies Law also provides that, subject to certain exceptions, an acquisition of shares in an Israeli public company must be made by means of a "special" tender offer if as a result of the acquisition (1) the purchaser would become a holder of 25% or more of the voting rights in a company, unless there is already another holder of at least 25% or more of the voting rights in a company or (2) the purchaser would become a holder of 45% or more of the voting rights in a company, unless there is already a holder of more than 45% of the voting rights in a company.
+These requirements do not apply if, in general, the acquisition (1) was made in a private placement that received shareholders' approval, subject to certain conditions, (2) was from a holder of 25% or more of the voting rights in a company, or (3) was from a holder of more than 45% of the voting rights in a company, or (3) was from a holder of more than 45% of the voting rights in a company.
+A "special" tender offer must be extended to all shareholders.
+In general, a "special" tender offer may be consummated only if (1) at least 5% of the voting power attached to a company's outstanding shares will be acquired by the offer or and (2) the offer is accepted by a majority of the offerees who notified a company of their position in connection with such offer (excluding the offer).
+If a special tender offer is accepted, then the purchaser or any person or entity controlling it or under common control with the purchaser or such controlling person or entity may not make a subsequent tender offer for the purchaser of shares of the target company and may not enter into a merger with the target company for a period of one year from the date of the offer, unless the purchaser or such person or entity undertook to effect such an offer or merger in the initial special tender offer.